NotAPenguin0/phobos-rs/README.md

   - Automatic memory barriers for buffers.
   - Virtual resources, meaning actual resources are only bound to a graph at record time.
 This allows general-purpose graphs to be re-used if desired.
 - Safe wrappers for Vulkan objects.
-- Automatic descriptor set management.
+- Descriptor sets are completely hidden.
+Simply bind resources directly to the command buffer.
-- Automatic pipeline and pipeline layout management.
+- Automatic pipeline management.
-- Shader reflection to make binding descriptors easy.
+- Shader reflection to automatically generate pipeline layouts.
+- Automatic double buffering of resources that need it.
 - A linear allocator for per-frame allocations like uniform buffers.
 - Typed command buffers per queue type.
 - Automatically thread safe command buffer recording.